Orimia/nvim-config/README.md

-# nvim-config
+# The Best Neovim Config You Will Find Today
-My customized Neovim config file init.vim.
+A beautifully customised Neovim config file init.vim.

-Any improvements to my init.vim, pls let me know!
+Let me know if you have any suggestions or improvements.
+Cheers.